The April Briefing

 Kaylia Nemour Shines at African Championships

-Kaylia Nemour’s all-around combined D score (22.9) was nearly four points higher than the next-best AA difficulty.
+Kaylia Nemour (ALG) earned an all-around combined D score (22.9) that was nearly four points higher than the next-best AA difficulty.
 She had the top D score on uneven bars, balance beam, and floor exercise, plus a tied-high vault D score.
 Nemour's AA combined E score (33.598) was more than 2 points higher than the next best AA execution.
 (April 23)

 Oklahoma Wins 2026 NCAA Title